RBC Wealth Management Financial Services Inc. (“RBC WMFS”) – Client Complaint Examination and Resolution Policy Overview

 The members of RBC believe that all of us—our clients and ourselves—stand to gain by being in contact, whether it’s to answer a question, solve a problem or share a success story.
 While we welcome any positive comments you have, it is equally important for us to know when you have a problem so we can resolve it and retain your confidence.
 At the same time, we use your feedback to continuously improve the quality of the products and services we provide to you and other RBC clients.
 Implementing policies that will treat all clients in an equitable and fair manner is integral to the way we do business.

-• The primary contact for the complainant will be the RBC DS Branch Director or the RBC WMFS VP & Regional Sales Manager and/or the RBC DS Compliance Officer assigned.
+• The primary contact for the complainant will be the r the RBC WMFS VP & Regional Sales Manager and/or the RBC DS Compliance Officer assigned.
 It will be their responsibility to investigate and formally respond in writing to the complainant.
+The RBC WMFS Chief Compliance Officer is the Designated Complaints Officer who has ultimate responsibility for managing the client complaint process.
 Should the complainant have any concerns with the handling of their complaint during this process, these concerns should be directed to:

 Designated Complaints Officer